jannis-baum/Vivify/docs/front-matter.md

-# Front Matter
+# Front matter

-You can add [YAML Front Matter](https://jekyllrb.com/docs/front-matter/) to your documents.
+You can add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to your documents.
 This will be shown by the viewer as a collapsible code block by default and you can also access the data using [custom client-side](./customization.md) JavaScript, e.g. like this: